WaterOz Founder David R. Hinkson Receives 43-Year Prison Sentence

 Illegal Health Claims

 Archived versions of the WaterOz Web site show the extraordinary extent to which Hinkson violated federal law.
-Before his prosecution took place, the site contained For about two years between 2000 and 2002, versions of the site contained "recommended protocols" for using 22 mineral products to treat about 70 or 100 "specific health issues" including AIDS, appendicitis, cancers, Down's syndrome, epilepsy, multiple sclerosis, and parasites.
+Between 2000 and 2002, Before his prosecution took place, versions of the site contained "recommended protocols" for using 22 mineral products to treat about 70 or 100 "specific health issues" including AIDS, appendicitis, cancers, Down's syndrome, epilepsy, multiple sclerosis, and parasites.
 The site also offered an ozone generator and "ozone body suit" with claims such as:

 The medical benefits of using an ozone suits with the ozone generator have been seen in cases of simple muscle fatigue to severs infections such as limb threatening gangrene.
 Sitting in the body suit (with or without clothing, it is a personal choice) cleans the skin, helps remove odor, oxygenates the skin, helps increase circulation and helps remove viruses from the body and attacks cancer cells.